 Two Ways a Personal Mission Statement Can Assist You in Changing

 Introspection, self-analysis, and textual expression are all required for a personal purpose statement.
 As opposed to being something that can be completed in 5 minutes, a personal goal might take weeks, if not months, to complete.
 Drafting the statement is crucial since it will help you explain your innermost ideas and feelings.
 You’ll better know who you are, what you stand for, and what you value.

 2. Making a Decision

 A mission statement becomes a personal constitution.
 It will help you to make significant life-changing decisions and little everyday ones.
-It will not make such decisions any more accessible, but it will provide focus and direction.
+It will not make such decisions more accessible, but it will provide focus and direction.
 Consider it a road plan to which you may turn for advice as you go through life.

 Step 1: Determine What Is Important